mplayer2/mplayer2.org/source/downloads.rst

 then builds the player statically linked against those.

 .. note::
     See :ref:`this FAQ entry <faq-1>` about interaction with existing MPlayer installations.
+See :ref:`this FAQ entry <faq-3>` if you are have problems using mplayer2 in combination with the SMPlayer GUI.

 .. csv-table::
     :header: "Git repository", "Description"